 A fraud risk assessment is a procedure to evaluate your company’s fraud vulnerability, risks, and current defenses.

-A fraud risk assessment can help an organization find out how potential fraudsters may try to get around existing defenses.
-If the evaluation determines that these countermeasures are insufficient to counteract the fraud risks, the firm may consider improving them or implementing new and more efficient countermeasures.
+If the evaluation determines that these countermeasures are insufficient to counteract fraud risks, the firm may consider improving them or implementing new, more efficient countermeasures.

-It’s critical to know what must happen for a fraud to occur in order for an organization to accurately assess risk and risk appetite.
-If an organization has a clear and detailed knowledge of the company’s fraud risks, it will be better positioned to make necessary changes in corporate procedures or policy and program design.
+If an organization has a clear and detailed knowledge of its fraud risks, it will be better positioned to make necessary changes in corporate procedures, policy, and program design.

 What is the Main Purpose of a Fraud Risk Assessment?